DiamondLightSource/malcolm/docs/comms/zmq.rst

 function calls, returning the relevant status updates, return codes and error messages.
 It does this by:

-- sending a `ready_json`_ using a ZeroMQ DEALER socket that is connected to the `ZmqMalcolmRouter`_ device facing socket
 - waiting for `request_json`_, deserializing it when it arrives
 - if it is a `get_json`_ then serializing the requested parameter and sending it back
 - if it is a `call_json`_ then calling the requested method, sending `value_json`_